 Before it was on Broadway, The Newsies was a little Alan Menken-composed film with tons of boy extras and great group dance sequences.
 Featuring an 18-year-old Christian Bale (FIGHT DANCING ALONE IN AN ALLEY) and a fast-talking New Yorker named Racetrack, age 12.
 And Bill Pullman.
+And Robert Duvall.
 And tap dancing.

 The Giant Mechanical Man (2012)

 Jenna Fischer (Pam on The Office) and Chris Messina (general heartthrob) play 30somethings who don’t know what they want to do with their lives.
 They meet at their dead-end jobs at the zoo, and Jenna doesn’t know she’s met Messina before, as the Giant Mechanical Man, the silver-painted busquer she connects with.